-The widespread popularity of cloud computing has given rise to a new generation of security platforms and providers known as Security-as-a-service, or SECaaS.
+The widespread popularity of cloud computing has given rise to cloud security platforms and providers known as Security-as-a-service, or SECaaS.

-Security-as-a-service providers usually function the same way as a SaaS providers: they charge a monthly subscription fee to reduce cost burden for outsourced services.
+Security-as-a-service providers usually function the same way as software-as-a-service (SaaS) providers: they charge a monthly subscription fee to reduce cost burden for outsourced services.
 But instead of providing access to a tool or platform, they provide protection for your apps, data, and operations that run in the cloud.

 Many organizations plunged headfirst into cloud computing without adequate knowledge and resources for provisioning their own security.
 They trusted vendors to take care of everything behind the scenes, but failed to consider the implications of an entire cloud infrastructure with a dozen or more applications sharing data and credentials.